-Frugal Gardening Tips: Keeping Your Gardens Beautiful On A Budget
+Frugal Gardening Tips: How to Keep Your Garden Beautiful On A Budget

 1. Clean out the gardens

 Get your hands dirty.
 Clean out those garden beds.
 Remove all the dead plants and leaves.
 All that should be in the garden are your beautiful plants.
 And you don’t have to replace your mulch every year.
 Turn it, fluff it and make it look fresh.

 Go through your garden and look for plants that can be separated.
 Separating them and using them in different locations in the garden has a double benefit.
 The first is that it keeps your existing plants from getting too big and second, it enables you to expand your garden for free.
 And we like free!